Grimpy101/raybow/README.md

 * ``-o <name>`` : the name of the output image (without the file extension).
 * ``-d <width> <height>`` : resolution of the output image, specified as two separate positive integers.
-* ``-a <n>``: number of samples per pixel.
-This is used in anti-aliasing. *n* random locations are sampled in each pixel, and color is calculated and averaged for the pixel.
-Smaller values result in less anti-aliasing, but the render is faster.
+* ``-s <n>``: number of samples per pixel. *n* random locations are sampled in each pixel, and color is calculated and averaged for the pixel.
+Smaller values result in less anti-aliasing and physical accuracy, but the render is faster.
 * ``-r <n>``: number of ray bounces from surface per ray.
 More means more accurate render, but is also slower.

 ## An example render